Bachelor of Arts in Sociology

 - SOC 40200 – Sociological Theory

-Sociology graduates acquire written and verbal communication, critical thinking, analytical, problem-solving and research skills.
+As a sociology graduate, you will acquire written and verbal communication, critical thinking, analytical, problem-solving and research skills.

 Beyond the Classroom